-It is inevitable that new parameter sets will continue to be developed for the loop-based potential functions used for these studies (26,27).
+Model Robustness.
+It is inevitable that new parameter sets will continue to be developed for the loop-based potential functions used for these studies (26, 27).
 For our design methods to be useful, the quality of a sequence must be robust to perturbations in the approximate physical model; sequences that behave well using many different parameter sets are more likely to perform well in the laboratory.
-To examine this issue, we consider 1000 randomized potential functions for RNA where every parameter [there are 10 692 and 12 198 non-zero parameters for the RNA (27) and DNA (26) models, respectively] is independently adjusted by an amount uniformly distributed on $\pm 10\%$, $\pm 20\%$ or $\pm 50\%$.
+To examine this issue, we consider 1000 randomized potential functions for RNA where every parameter \P is independently adjusted by an amount uniformly distributed on $\pm 10\%$, $\pm 20\%$ or $\pm 50\%$.

-For each design method, the top-ranked sequence based on $p(s^)$ is re-examined using these modified potentials.
+For each design method, the top-ranked sequence based on $p(s^)$ is reexamined using these modified potentials.
 The new probabilities are shown in Figure 3, with the original probabilities depicted as dashed lines.
-For perturbations distributed uniformly on ±10%, these probability distributions are peaked near the original probabilities, with the sharpest peaks occurring for the best original sequences.
-The studies with perturbations distributed uniformly on $\pm 20\%$ and ±50% demonstrate that the best sequences are surprisingly robust, even to large perturbations.
+For perturbations distributed uniformly on $\pm 10\%$, these probability distributions are peaked near the original probabilities, with the sharpest peaks occuring for the best original sequences.
+The studies for small structures, (e.g. the one in Figure 1a), where the global minimum was determined using a branch and bound algorithm (39) (see Materials and Methods).